snehilvj/dash-mantine-components/README.md

 5. Ensure that component props are sorted in ascending order.
 Refer to existing components.

+6. Build the components with the command: `npm run build`.

-6. Add a line in the CHANGELOG.md under one of these: Added, Changed, Deprecated, Removed, Fixed.
+7. Once you are ready to commit, add a line in the CHANGELOG.md under one of these: Added, Changed, Deprecated, Removed, Fixed.

-7. Raise a PR, including an example to reproduce the changes contributed by the PR.
+8. Raise a PR, including an example to reproduce the changes contributed by the PR.

 ## TODO